opxcore/validator/README.md

 - TODO `image` - must be an image file (jpeg, png, bmp, gif, svg, or webp)

-`integer` - must be an integer or a string or numeric value that contains an integer.
+`integer` - must be an integer, a string or numeric value that contains an integer.

 `json` - must be a valid JSON string.